 The more complex the contract is, involving, for example, several execution steps that enable specific actions or that give rise to certain privileges, the more it requires control and the more there is a risk of disputes.

-There is another way to deal with a contract in a way that it overcomes the challenges and limitations as mentioned earlier.
-As technology evolves, the way we deal with the contract evolves, and the smart contracts are born.
+There is another way to deal with a contract in a way that overcomes the challenges and limitations mentioned earlier.
+As technology evolves, the way we deal with the contract evolves, and smart contracts are born.
 However, what is precisely it?

 WHAT ARE SMART CONTRACTS

-Smart contracts are translations of an agreement including terms and conditions into a computational code (script).
-Blockchain developers write the script in a programming language like Java, C++, etc. in a way that it is void of ambiguity and does not lead to interpretation.
+Smart contracts are translations of an agreement, including terms and conditions, into a computational code (script).
+Blockchain developers write the script in a programming language like Java, C++, etc., in a way that is void of ambiguity and does not lead to interpretation.
 The code translates a set of rules that are automatically executed and validated.
-A straightforward example is a translation of: “if X provides the service, Y pays for it.”
+A straightforward example is a translation of: “If X provides the service, Y pays for it.”